 - James was reputedly a fine athlete.
 He married Maria Hughes in Brymbo on 7 July 1884, but they had no children.
 In 1891 James was shown as a joiner and they lived across the valley in Top Road, Summer Hill, Gwersyllt.
 In 1901 they were staying with Maria’s brother Charles at St Martins Road, Whittington, Shropshire, and James was shown as an undertaker.
 Maria died in 1908 and in 1911 James was at Laburnham Cottage in Summerhill.
 James died on 23 March 1919.

 Joseph was an assistant teacher in a public elementary school in Mount Pleasant, Leominster, Herefordshire in 1881.
 He married Mary Cole in Llanrhian, Pembrokeshire on 19 June 1888.
 She also became a schoolteacher, and in 1891 they were living near Haverfordwest.
 In 1901 and 1911 they were living in Walnut Place, Wellington, Herefordshire, and they had two daughters, Una Mary Eleanor (1889) and Amy Maud (1896).
 By 1911 Joseph and Mary were both described as Head Teachers After he retired in the 1920’s Joseph returned to live at 57 Westminster Road.
 He died on 31 January 1953.

 - Una never married.
 In 1911 she was living in Smethwick, Worcestershire, and teaching in an elementary school.
-She died on 18 July 1967 (registered in Portsmouth).
+She died in 1959, aged 70.